samuelcolvin/em2/SPEC.md

 * `archive`: doesn't have "inbox", "spam" or "deleted" set, isn't created by me
 * `spam`: has "spam" set but not "deleted"
 * `deleted`: has "deleted" set

+To choose folder:

+* if sent by me: `sent` or `draft`
+* `deleted`: has "deleted",
+* else `spam` if "spam",
+* else `inbox` if "inbox",
+* else `archive`

+Which folder is not the same as which flags are set, eg. something can have "spam" but be in deted

+TODO muted: doesn't get inbox set and unseen doesn't get incremented

 Some labels have special effects, eg. "mute" labels prevent inbox being set, but don't effect the logic above.